1. Home

 My electric bill is $290/mo

 When it comes time to replace your water heater, most people just get the newer version of whatever they had before.
-However, you should consider all options when choosing your new water heater.
+Consider all options when choosing your new water heater and it could pay off.

 If you switch from gas to electric, you will need an electrician and a plumber to prepare your site for installation and change the hardware over.
 Some of the top factors you should consider when shopping for an electric water heater include: